New fatigue risk management rules for operators and pilots

 All operators wishing to obtain an approval for an FRMS must go through the same process as a new applicant.
 The process for mature operators with a compliant history and only minor items in the gap analysis may be more streamlined, but it is important for all industry participants to understand the difference between prior approval criteria and what is expected under the new system.

-Find out more about how to develop a fatigue risk management system, learn about the differences between an FMS and FRMS, and access tools and resources to assist you implement an FRMS.
+Find out more about how to develop a fatigue risk management system on the Appendix 7 page, learn about the differences between an FMS and FRMS, and access tools and resources to assist you implement an FRMS.

 If an operator has a CASA-approved safety management system, the FRMS must be integrated into the SMS.
 CASA encourages operators to integrate FRMS as far as possible within existing processes, to avoid duplication of processes.